 What Will I Experience At This Course?

-- We provide four (4) Can Am Spyders or three (3) Trikes at our Gilbert Location; at Peoria, Tucson, and Sierra Vista locations we provide four (4) Can Am Spyders for course use.
+- We provide four (4) Can Am Spyders or two (2) Trikes at our Gilbert Location; four (4) Can Am Spyders and one (1) Trike at our Tucson HQ; and at our Peoria and Sierra Vista locations we provide four (4) Can Am Spyders for course use.

 - State-of-the-art training for those entering motorcycling using the Motorcycle Safety Foundation 3-Wheel Basic RiderCourse curriculum.